openshift-labs/learn-katacoda/gitops/getting-started/01-installing-openshift-operator.md

 kam-7ff6f58c-2jxkm                                      1/1     Running   0          55s
 ```

-Once you see the all the pods running, you can proceed!
+gnce you see the all the pods running, you can proceed!